RealFascinated/simple-links/README.md

-  "name": "Your Name", // The name you want to display on the site "description": "A description about yourself", // The description you want to use "avatar": "https://cdn.fascinated.cc/KWprz2.jpg", // The avatar that is shown at the top of the site "background": {
+  "name": "Your Name", // The name you want to display on the site "description": "A description about yourself", // The description you want to use "avatar": "https://cdn.fascinated.cc/KWprz2.jpg", // The avatar that is shown at the top of the site
+  // or use a local image
+  "avatar": "/avatar.png",
+  "background": {
     // If you want to use a custom (not dark) background "showBackground": true, // Whether it is enabled or not